teofiloxyz/bitcoin-risk-and-return/README.md

 # Bitcoin Risk and Return 🎲

 ## Introduction
-**Bitcoin Risk and Return** is a financial data analysis showcase of bitcoin using Jupyter Notebook, highlighting its risk and return dynamics.
-Bitcoin was chosen for its market maturity and widespread popularity as a cryptocurrency.
+**Bitcoin Risk and Return** is a financial data analysis showcase using Jupyter Notebook, focusing on the cryptocurrency's risk and return dynamics.
+Bitcoin was chosen for its maturity and widespread popularity.

 ## Tools Used